privacy-scaling-explorations/pse.dev/content/articles/semaphore-community-grants.md

   ]
 ---

-**The [Privacy and Scaling Explorations Team](https://appliedzkp.org/) is sponsoring a dedicated round of grants for applications that integrate the [Semaphore](https://semaphore.appliedzkp.org/) anonymous signaling protocol.
+**The [Privacy Stewards of Ethereums Team](https://appliedzkp.org/) is sponsoring a dedicated round of grants for applications that integrate the [Semaphore](https://semaphore.appliedzkp.org/) anonymous signaling protocol.
 Semaphore provides zero-knowledge primitives that enable developers to build powerful privacy preserving applications.
 With this grant round, we’re encouraging builders to try out these tools in real-world applications that matter to your communities.**

 ## Privacy matters